krisdanner/krisdanner/README.md

 # Hello! 👋
 I'm Christian Danner, bachelor, specialist and master in engineering.

-Emphasis on modeling dynamic systems and system control.
+Emphasis on modeling dynamic systems and control.

 <p align="center">